SignTools/SignTools/INSTALL.md

 1. Register for [ngrok](https://ngrok.com/)
 2. Download ngrok and connect your account as instructed on the download page
-3. **Every time before** starting your service, execute the following command and make sure to keep it running:
+3. **Every time before** starting your service, execute the following command and keep it running:
    ```bash
    ngrok http -inspect=false 8080
    ```
-4. Then start your service with the following arguments:
+4. Then start your service with the following command:
    ```bash
    ios-signer-service -ngrok-port 4040 -host localhost
    ```